N. S. Krishnan

 Nagercoil Sudalaimuthu Krishnan, popularly known as Kalaivanar (lit.
-'Lover of arts') and also as NSK, was an Indian actor-comedian, theatre artist, playback singer and writer in the early stages of the Tamil film industry – in the 1940s and 1950s.
+'Lover of arts') and also as NSK, was an Indian actor, comedian, playback singer and screenwriter in the early stages of the Tamil film industry – in the 1940s and 1950s.
 He is considered as the "Charlie Chaplin of India."

-Born in Ozhuginachery, Nagercoil, in the princely state of Travancore, India on 29 November 1908, his stage and cine-screen comedy performances were unique and always carried a message for the people.
+Born into a Vellalar family in Ozhuginasery, Nagercoil, in the princely state of Travancore, India on 29 November 1908, his stage and cine-screen comedy performances were unique and always carried a message for the people.
 "Kalaivanar" N. S. Krishnan died at the age of 48, on 30 August 1957.

 Personal life

-He was married to actress T. A. Madhuram.
+He was first married to Nagammai and then to actress T. A. Madhuram later to her younger sister T.A.Vembammal.
 His grandson NSK Rajan has acted in the film Nagareega Komaali (2006).
 His granddaughters Anu Vardhan and Ramya NSK are working as costume designer and playback singer in the film industry respectively.

+Murder Accusation

+N. S. Krishnan was accused in the Lakshmikanthan murder case along with the then-famous lead actor Thyagaraja Bhagavathar.
+This had a major impact on his artistic career.
+He was acquitted a few months before India gained independence.
+After spending approximately 30 months in prison, he was released and began acting in films again.
+However, a significant portion of his wealth had been depleted due to the legal proceedings.

 Death

 N.S.
-Krishnan had been undergoing treatment for hepatitis since 12 August 1957.
+Krishnan had been undergoing treatment for alcohol-induced hepatitis since 12 August 1957.
 He died at the General Hospital, Madras on 30 August 1957 following complications of the disease.